JAX on NVIDIA GPUs Part 1: Fundamentals and best practices

 Dynamic computation graphs (easier conditional logic)

-Deployment Maturity
+Deployment maturity

 Newer options, primarily XLA compilation